gustavojorge/Sprint2/README.md

-# Atividade referente a Sprint2 - Módulo "Entendendo Funções e Escopo".
+# Atividade referente a Sprint2 - Módulo "Entendendo Herança".